486adore/documentation-user/expense/expense.rst

 It’s usually a good practice to use a tax that is configured with *Tax Included in Price* (see: :doc:`../accounting/others/taxes/tax_included`).
-That way, employees report expenses with prices including taxes, which is usually the expected behaviour.
+That way, employees report expenses with prices including taxes, which is usually the expected behaviour .

 .. tip::
     The *Sales* app allows you to specify unit of measures for your